 3. Variety in Strengths

 While your hair may require one specific area of expertise, you really want to look for a salon that specializes in many things.
 It shows they’re able to attract a wide variety of professionals and can bring plenty to the table should you choose to venture into a new hair color or style.

 Well, this goes without saying, but you should obviously seek out recommendations before committing to a salon.
 If you don’t have any friends in the area who can refer you, do your research.
 And hey, don’t be afraid to approach the girl you see walking down the street with your dream locks.
 If you need to consult with multiple salons and hairstylists before making your decision, so be it.

 Going back to No. 1, the haircut or color itself is only half the whole salon experience.
-You’re there for a long time, and you’re shelling out a ton of money—you deserve to be treated like a queen.
-Look for a place that serves champagne, coffee and tea during your service, as well as somewhere with a slew of reading options.
+You’re there for a long time, and you’re shelling out a ton of money—you deserve to be treated like royalty.
+Look for a place that serves champagne, coffee, and tea during your service, as well as somewhere with a slew of reading options.
 Sorry, Reader’s Digest won’t do.